smart-on-fhir/health-cards/docs/index.md

 In this step, the verifier asks the user to share a COVID-19 result.
 A Health Card containing the result can be conveyed by presenting a QR code; by uploading a file; or by leveraging device-specific APIs.
 Over time, we will endeavor to standardize presentation workflows including device-specific patterns and web-based exchange.

-## Every Health Card can be embedded in a QR Code
+## Every Health Card can be embedded in a QR code

-Each JWS string that appears in the `.verifiableCredential[]` of a `.smart-health-card` file can be embedded in one or more QR Codes.
+Each JWS string that appears in the `.verifiableCredential[]` of a `.smart-health-card` file can be embedded in one or more QR codes.
 We aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
 This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
-When embedding a JWS string in QR Codes, the JWS string SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Encoding Chunks as QR Codes"](#encoding-chunks-as-qr-codes)).
+When embedding a JWS string in QR codes, the JWS string SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Encoding Chunks as QR codes"](#encoding-chunks-as-qr-codes)).

-Ensuring Health Cards can be presented as QR Codes:
+Ensuring Health Cards can be presented as QR codes:

 * Allows basic storage and sharing of Health Cards for users without a smartphone
 * Allows smartphone-enabled users to print a usable backup